rahulpannati513/NETFLIXX-GPT/README.md

-Here is an enhanced README file for your `NETFLIXX-GPT` project:

----

 # NETFLIXX-GPT

 NETFLIXX-GPT is a modern web application designed to replicate the Netflix user experience, built using React, Redux, and Tailwind CSS.
 This project integrates The Movie Database (TMDB) API to provide dynamic and up-to-date movie information, enhancing the user experience through engaging visuals and interactive features.